 And?
 Bingo!
 I came across a Youtube video with a guy showing the exact same sound on some random Chevrolet.
 Armed with the info I got to work immediately.

-Turns out it a basic universal maintenance issue that develops on most older cars.
-It was just a dry rubber inner boot on the steering column near the fire wall that was grinding with the larger outer rubber boot.
+Turns out it is a basic universal maintenance issue that develops on most older cars.
+It was just a dry rubber inner boot on the steering column near the firewall that was grinding with the larger outer rubber boot.

 Many times you will come across other owners with your exact car tackling the same issues as you.
 If you don’t however come up with an exact match, don’t fret.